Sleep Disorders in Boise

-As Boise dentists we understand the irritation of snoring for patients and partners alike.
-We also know that sleep apnea can be dangerous not only because patients stop breathing for short periods of time but because sleep disorders can affect the overall health of the individual.
-We work with our patients and their doctors to provide solutions for snoring.
-We are based in Boise and are easily accessible for patients living in Eagle and Meridian ID as well.
+As Boise dentists, we understand the irritation of snoring for patients and partners alike.
+We also know that sleep apnea can be dangerous not only because patients stop breathing for short periods of time but also because sleep disorders can affect the overall health of the individual.
+We work with our patients and their general practice doctors to provide solutions for snoring.
+We are based in Boise and are easily accessible to patients living in Eagle and Meridian, ID, as well.

 - Loud snoring

 - Interrupted breathing throughout the night

 Sleep apnea is also associated with high blood pressure, heart problems, and stroke.

 Snoring affects 67% of all adults.
 Snoring can cause disruptions in sleep for the snorer and for their sleeping partners and it can lead to health problems.
 Snoring is the harsh sound that happens when the tissues at the back of the roof of the mouth vibrate against the back of the throat.

 During sleep, the tongue, throat tissues, and the muscles that line the airway relax causing the airway to narrow.
 As the air passes through the narrower airway the tissues vibrate against each other and create a snoring sound that can be quite loud during sleep.